Eclalang/LearnEcla/HowToStart/ReadMe.md

 ### For range loop
 The for range loop is used to execute a code for each element of a list.
 To use a for range loop, you will have to define a list.
-To define a for range loop, you will use the keyword `for` followed by two variables which will be used as key and value variables, then the keyword `range` and the list between parenthesis and the code to execute between braces.
+To define a for range loop, you will use the keyword `for` followed by two variables which will be used as key and value variables, then the keyword `range` and the list between parenthesis and the code to execute between braces : `for (key, value range list) {code}`.

 ### Example For range loop
 In our example, we will print each key and value from a list :